 We exist to glorify God by meeting the basic needs of those we serve and by sharing with them the life-changing message that “Jesus Saves.”

 To see every man, woman, and child we serve equipped to be productive citizens who enjoy lasting success in Christ.

-On March 9, 1917, the ministries of the Evansville Rescue Mission commenced under the vision and leadership of its co-founders, Dr. Ernest “Pappy” Reveal and his wife, Mrs. Edna Reveal.
-Originally on Main Street and near the corner of First Street in downtown Evansville, the Mission was transferred to larger quarters on Second Street for fifteen years where Dr. and Mrs. Reveal established themselves as prominent evangelists in the Tri-State community.
+In 1917, the ministries of your Evansville Rescue Mission commenced under the vision and leadership of its co-founders, Dr. Ernest “Pappy” Reveal and his wife, Mrs. Edna Reveal.
+Originally on Main Street and near the corner of First Street in downtown Evansville, your local Mission was transferred to larger quarters on Second Street for 15 years where Dr. and Mrs. Reveal established themselves as prominent leaders in the Tri-State community.

 Later in 1932, the Mission moved to the corner of Ninth and Locust streets where the entire block of the Keller-Crescent Printing Company was purchased through the generosity of Mr. and Mrs. John L. Ingleheart.